mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 However, this kind of computer enthusiast community is not the most accessible to a wide variety of audience.
 How then to widen this out?

+Code Clubs on a small scale allow you to create an after school community.
+MORE Resources are supplies.
+Originally independent but now part of Raspberry Pi Foundation.

 To address this, these approaches are also promoted by government and corporate sponsored programmes like the Coolest Project and Coder Dojo and Code Clubs.
 Coder Dojos are monthly events run by volunteers often at the weekend.
 They often focus on creative, engaging computing.
 I have volunteered at some events and interviewed other volunteers.
 I have been impressed at the dedication and inventiveness of volunteers.
 While some tables will use existing resources to support Scratch, others will try out new and experimental work around hacking Minecraft, creating games with code engines and new technologies of physical computing.
 Often volunteers will bring their own children, and use them as guides to help them evaluate their project ideas to make sure they are engaging and achievable for the target audience.